rsarfati/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Research Analyst at the NY Fed, working with the dynamic stochastic general equilibrium (DSGE) team on academic research, policy analysis, forecasting, and model development.
+I am a senior research analyst at the NY Fed, working with the dynamic stochastic general equilibrium (DSGE) team on academic research, policy analysis, forecasting, and model development.

 I am also a lead developer of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), a [Julia](https://julialang.org/) package for solving, estimating, and forecasting DSGE models, as well as [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl), which implements variants of the sequential Monte Carlo (SMC) sampling algorithm for approximation of posterior distributions.

+###### *All views expressed are my own, and do not reflect those of the Federal Reserve Bank of New York nor Federal Reserve System.*